immarisabel/expenses-tracker/README.md

   - Able to display Goal's charts for savings
   - Able to display yearly overview of savings in total (regardless of goals)
 - Filters
-  - search by keywords
-  - search between dates
-  - [ ] TO DO: filter keywords between dates
-  - search by category
-  - [ ] TO DO: filter categories between dates
-  - search all those without categories
+  -filter advanced
 - Able to report issues and requests via GithubApi Form under /about page
+- Able to see and track current issues

 ## Future implementations